Sacramento Family Law Attorney

-I help clients resolve their family law matters for a flat fee or affordable hourly rate.
-Specifically, I help clients address issues related to divorce, child support, child custody, spousal support and the division of community property while preserving their financial integrity.
+As an attorney, I help clients resolve their family law cases for an affordable hourly rate.
+Specifically, I aggressively represent my clients’ interests in divorce, child support, child custody, spousal support and the division of community property while preserving their financial integrity.

 To schedule a free consultation and learn more about my services call me directly at (916) 250-1610 Monday through Saturday from 8 AM to 6 PM.